otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/must-use-common-date-and-time-format.md

 ---
-type: MUST
 id: R100072
 ---

-# use common date and time format
+# MUST use common date and time format

 Use the `full-date`, `date-time` or `full-time` format as defined in [RFC3339][rfc3339].